 I was unsure where I wanted to go to college so I applied to many schools.
 I received acceptance to the OSU honors program with a partial scholarship, a full tuition ride to William Jewell College and acceptance into their honors program, and an almost full tuition to Westminster College in Missouri.

-I had an opportunity to study bioethics in South Korea my junior year.
+I had an opportunity to study Bioethics in South Korea my junior year.
 It was my first trip outside the US and it was an experience I will never forget.
 I learned so much about the US, the world, and myself.
-If you want to know more about it read my blog!
 I enjoyed it so much that the summer of my senior year I was able study abroad in England.

 I believe serving others is what I’ve been called to do.
 Whether its help with homework, professor preferences, study habits or SGA procedures, I love being able to help others.
-I have taken many advantages to volunteer on campus and in the community.
-I am an avid blood donor and participate in many on campus activities such as Box City, canned food drives, RSU’s got talent, car washes and Hillcamp.
-I make time to volunteer off campus as well by helping remodel the domestic abuse shelter, running in the Turkey trot, packaging food at the Oklahoma Food Bank and volunteering in the nursery at my church.
+I volunteered on campus and in the community and participated in many on campus activities such as blood drives, Box City, canned food drives, RSU’s got talent, car washes and Hillcamp.
+I helped remodel the domestic abuse shelter, ran in the Turkey trot, packaged food at the Oklahoma Food Bank and volunteered in the nursery at my church.